Wormald Green

-Wormald Green is a village in the civil parish of Markington with Wallerthwaite in the district of Harrogate, North Yorkshire.
+Wormald Green is a village in the civil parish of Markington with Wallerthwaite in the county of North Yorkshire, England.
+It is situated on the A61 road between Harrogate and Ripon which crosses over Markington Beck here.

 In 2016, Harrogate Borough Council (HBC) estimated the population of the village to be 136.
-It is situated on the A61 road between Harrogate and Ripon which crosses over Markington Beck here.
+It was historically part of Claro Wapentake.
+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.

+Transport and facilities

-From 1848 to 1964 it was served by Wormald Green railway station on the Leeds–Northallerton Railway, though passenger services ceased already in 1962.
+From 1848 to 1964 the village was served by Wormald Green railway station on the Leeds–Northallerton Railway, although passenger services ceased to operate in 1962.
 There is a regular bus service provided by Harrogate Bus (route 36) along the A61 road linking Leeds with Ripon via Harrogate and serving Wormald Green.
-Buses ply the route on average of three per hour (every 20 minutes) rising to four per hour between 11:00 am and 16:00 pm.
+Buses ply the route on average of three per hour (every 20 minutes) rising to four per hour between 11:00 am and 4:00 pm.

 There is a hotel east of the bridge across the stream.
+Currently trading as The George Carvery and Hotel, this building dates back to the early 20th century.